AldoMoreno13/WHSTechNotes/journal.md

 # october 21, 2024
 helpful: Ai is a help foul thing in human life because it can help on things such as problom that are inposbol for humans to solv in 5 minuts
 harmful: AI can also be a bad thin to people becos wat if AI gets conches and starts to take over the Earth.
+# october 28, 2024
+the inpact on the election prosses using computer science and technology was a very usfol thin in tudays sosiede because ther can be sum people that can rig the the election prosses